-Apple has transformed from the back-end iCloud storage for applications and services to front-end for users.
-But still, where is iCloud on Mac is the trending question amongst users.
+Apple has transformed from the back-end iCloud storage for applications and services to the front-end for users.
+But still, where iCloud is on Mac is the trending question amongst users.

 Why is it trending?
 Because iCloud is a one-stop solution to manage the data across all your Apple Peripherals with the same Apple ID.
 So whether you use iCloud for collaboration of folders or want to manage iCloud Storage, Everything can be done from the System Settings…(System Preferences…macOS Monterey And Earlier)

-So if you get stuck with it, keep reading the article, as here we show you how to access iCloud on Mac.
+So, if you get stuck with it, keep reading the article, as here we show you how to access iCloud on a Mac.

 How To Access iCloud On Mac